salesforce/bazel-vscode-java/docs/troubleshoot.md

 Just click _Maven_ - and this extension will still correctly kick-in and initialize classpaths and source folders etc. from Bazel.

+We recommend to add `"java.import.maven.enabled": false, "java.import.gradle.enabled": false,` to your repo's `.vscode/settings.json` to avoid this.

 More background in [issue #82](https://github.com/salesforce/bazel-vscode-java/issues/82).

 ## Alternatives